When to apply?

 Types of applications in ORS:

-2. IB Diploma (International Baccalaureate issued in Geneva)
+2. IB Diploma (International Baccalaureate issued in Geneva) - application for IB Diploma holders who will sit the competency test.

-3. EB Diploma (Issued in Brussels)
+3. EB Diploma (Issued in Brussels) - application for EB Diploma holders who will sit the competency test.

 Recruitment Path: Medical Standardised Test Scores